hack-to-hack/prague2024/README.md

 ## Focus

 There has been considerable advancements in primitives in our space, but we risk losing sight of some original cypherpunk ideals of self-sovereignty.
-We welcome all hardware and software hackers to attend an open workspace and a series of practical workshops.
+We welcome all hardware and software hackers to attend an open hackspace for experimentation and a series of practical workshops on various topics.

 Topics